2rohityadav/vue-axios/README.md

 > Vuejs can be combined with the axios HTTP library to retrieve data from an external REST API.

+# How to install:

+*CommonJS:
+npm install --save axios vue-axios

+*And in your entry file:

+import Vue from 'vue'
+import axios from 'axios'
+import VueAxios from 'vue-axios'

+Vue.use(VueAxios, axios)

 ## Build Setup

 ``` bash